zegetech/zegetech.github.io/_posts/2018-10-30-CI-CD-pipeline-for-jekyll.md

 ## 3. Contains self-testing mechanism for the project's builds.

 Now that we have automated builds, we want to add a self-testing mechanism.
-Now the build itself is a test.
-Test whether the site actually builds.
+Now the build itself can be considered a test.
+A test whether the site actually builds.
 For this article though, we are going to add another test.
 We are going to test the resulting site.
 Since this is a static site, we are going to test the HTML.
-For that, we are going to use the [html-proofer](https://rubygems.org/gems/html-proofer/versions/3.4.0)
+For that, we are going to use the [html-proofer](https://rubygems.org/gems/html-proofer/versions/3.4.0).

 Back to our Travis file.
 We will have Travis install the `HTML-proofer gem`.